apitoolkit/testkit/README.md

    git clone https://github.com/testkit/testkit
    ```

-3. Open the cloned directory:
+3. Open the cloned directory using the command below:

    ```bash
    cd testkit
    ```

-4. Build the project using Cargo:
+4. Build the project using the Cargo command below:

    ```bash
    cargo build --release